jbelanger/hrsc-database/docs/Importing-the-HRSC-Database-into-the-SSDT-Project.md

 # Importing the HRSC Database into the SSDT Project

 ## Overview
 The purpose of this document is to provide technical instructions on importing the HRSC database into an SSDT (SQL Server Data Tools) project.
-This process allows for efficient management, version control, and streamlined development of the HRSC database schema.
+This gives information about how the project has been created.

 ## Prerequisites
 - Visual Studio with SSDT installed (SSDT is installed with VS2022)